personalrobotics/kenv/gazebo_quasistatic_plugin/README.md

     $ make && make package
     $ sudo dpkg -i boost-numpy-eigen-*.deb

+**TODO:** It shouldn't be necessary to build the Python bindings if you're only using the C++ API.
+We should split the Python bindings into a separate package.

 Installation
 ------------
 Checkout this Git repository into a Catkin workspace.
 Build the plugin: